pholmes7/Preping_AD_Infrastructure_in_Azure/README.md

 <img src="https://i.imgur.com/TbsWul3.png"/>
 </p>

- <p> Let's go back to the "virtual Machines" homepage.
-You should see both VMs there and they should be running  </p>
+ <p> Let's go back to the "Virtual Machines" homepage.
+You should see both VMs there, and they should be running  </p>

 <p>
 <img src="https://i.imgur.com/DWU0H06.png"/>